 CAPTAINS

-No Vicenza player ever lead the Azzurri as Captain
+No Vicenza player ever led the Azzurri as Captain

 Paolo